 In 1991, the U.S. Environmental Protection Agency announced landfill regulations to govern the siting, design and construction of municipal solid waste landfills.
 These regulations would require Rumpke’s landfills to implement an engineered liner system and groundwater monitoring.
 While many private companies sold off their businesses, Rumpke forged ahead even opening the Beech Hollow Landfill in Wellston, Ohio, in 1993.
 Rumpke also began operating two municipal landfills in Hardin County, Ky., and Bartholomew County, Ind.

 While Rumpke continued to densify its Ohio operations gaining municipal contracts and securing new commercial accounts in the Columbus area, in 1994, Rumpke won a recycling contract for Louisville, Ky., and began operations there, moving from Clarksville, Ind.

 While Rumpke scaled back its operations in Missouri and Illinois, during the 2000s the company saw tremendous growth in Ohio, with some of the largest acquisitions in the company’s history occurring in 2008.

-Today, with Bill Rumpke Sr.as president and CEO and his son Bill Rumpke Jr. as chief operating officer, the company continues to grow and look for new and innovative ways for dealing with the region's waste stream.
+Today, with Bill Rumpke Jr. as president and CEO, the company continues to grow and look for new and innovative ways for dealing with the region's waste stream.
 As the fourth generation of Rumpkes joins the family business, the company continues to flourish.